lowysole/lowysole.github.io/_posts/2021-12-03-ice-shader.md

 ---

-This shader simulates a volumetric ice.
-There are two different parameters that can be changed to achieve the desired result:
+This shader simulates volumetric ice.
+Two different parameters can be changed to achieve the desired result:
 * The Surface Texture is a normal map that recreates the texture in the surface of the material.
 * The depth factor allows you to increase the depth of the ice texture related to the surface.